Lymah123/100-days-of-code/daily-journal.md

 - I solved a problem on LeetCode (Best time to buy and sell stock)
 - Publish a blog post on the recap of week 9 of my #100DaysOfCode
 - Read a few pages on the book Cracking the Coding interview

+Day 64: 27/01/25

+- I resumed back to working on the expense tracker app in Go.
+I started adding more features for enhancements.
+I worked on some HTML pages, including their CSS and JS.
+- I will work on the mobile app version once I am done with the web app.